-1.3.2 Effort: (50 points) Daily Update
+1.5.2 Effort: (50 points) Daily Update

 Each day in class starts with the "daily update" (DU).
 It is my way of reminding you of due dates and deadlines, sharing updates and news, and taking roll.
 It is your way of saying something anonymously to each other and to me.
-It must be taken in class at a classroom computer during a window of time that starts a few minutes before class and ends 5 minutes into class.
+It must be taken in class during the 10-minute window of time that starts 5 minutes before class and ends 5 minutes into class.